-Much like Vikaren, or maybe even The Monster Squad, Rare Exports is definitely a family friendly "Horror" flick geared towards a younger crowd.
+Much like Vikaren, or maybe even The Monster Squad, Rare Exports is a family-friendly "Horror" flick that is definitely geared towards a younger crowd.

 Deep in the snowy mountains of Finland, life is simple: for the most part, people herd reindeer and grimace at each other a lot.
 That's pretty much it.
 So imagine how exciting it is for little Pietari to discover that a nearby mining company has unearthed the frozen grave of...
 Santer Klaus!
 Is that what they call him in Finland?
 Sinterklass?
 Father Christmas?
 Joulupukki?
-I don't know, I'm just talking about Santa.
+I don't know, I'm just trying to talk about Santa here.

-Santa isn't fat and jolly in Finland; no, he's wizened and gangly, and above all, really creepy.
-He prefers to punish the naughty, and I'm pretty sure he eats kids too.
-So it makes perfect sense for a group of local villagers to throw him in a cage and poke him with sticks, threatening to sell him into prostitution to pay for their dead reindeer... which he apparently ate.
+Santa isn't fat and jolly in Finland; no, he's wizened and gangly, and above all else, he's really creepy.
+He gets off on punishing the naughty children, and I'm pretty sure he's into eating them too.
+That said, it makes perfect sense for a group of local villagers to throw him in a cage and poke him with sticks, threatening to sell him into prostitution to pay for their dead reindeer... which he apparently ate.
 Also, the children of the town are disappearing, and only little Pietari seems to notice...

 From here on out the movie gets all sorts of crazy, culminating in some daring helicopter acrobatics and a showdown with Santa's Elves.
 Don't ask, just sit back and enjoy the fun of it all, would you?

-A Rare Exports is a fun, interesting take on the legend of Santa Claus, and you should definitely give it a chance.
+Rare Exports is a fun, interesting take on the legend of Santa Claus, and you should definitely give it a chance.
 Be warned though, you'll have to endure subtitles to watch this one, so no whining about "man, I don't want to have to read my movies!"
 Just suck it up and push through, would ya?